-UK opposition backs early election in bid to break Brexit logjam
+Britain heads toward Christmas election in bid to break Brexit deadlock

 An election, though, could decide the fate of Brexit as well as the main players - PM Johnson, 55, and his rival Corbyn, 70.

-When Johnson’s predecessor, Theresa May, bet on an early election in 2017, she lost her slender majority - a failure that ultimately prevented her from ratifying her Brexit deal and sank her political career.
+When Johnson’s predecessor, Theresa May, bet on an early election in 2017, she lost her slender majority - a failure that ultimately prevented her from ratifying her Brexit deal in parliament and sank her political career.

 Johnson’s Conservatives are ahead of Labour by an average of about 10 percentage points in polls this month, though pollsters underestimated the support for Brexit in 2016 and admit that the models they use are wilting beside the Brexit furnace.

-Both major parties face a fight on at least three fronts: The Brexit Party led by Nigel Farage will seek to poach Brexit voters while the Liberal Democrats will seek to win over opponents of Brexit.
+Both major parties face a fight on at least three fronts: The hardline Brexit Party led by Nigel Farage will seek to poach Brexit voters while the Liberal Democrats will seek to win over opponents of Brexit.

 “This will probably be the most unpredictable election I have ever known,” Anand Menon, director of The UK in a Changing Europe, told Reuters.

 “Is it Brexit or is it not?
 We don’t know.
-Second, the election is as volatile as ever and, thirdly, the potential for tactical voting - and tactical voting to go wrong - is very high given the leave-remain split,” he said.
+Second, the election is as volatile as ever and, thirdly, the potential for tactical voting - and tactical voting to go wrong - is very high given the Leave-Remain split,” he said.

 Lawmakers on Tuesday approved the timetable for Johnson’s “Early Parliamentary General Election Bill” without a formal vote.
 Two votes on the bill itself will take place from around 1730 GMT.

-Lawmakers could still bring significant changes to Johnson’s bill.
-Opposition parties are squabbling over which day in early December is best for an election,
+Lawmakers could still bring significant amendments to Johnson’s bill.
+Opposition parties are squabbling over which day in early December is best for an election.

 Johnson told his cabinet of senior ministers that there was not enough time to change who could vote in the election, ruling out ideas put forward by some opposition parties to lower the voting age and allow EU citizens to vote.

+Corbyn said he would support settled EU citizens getting a vote in the election.

-Meanwhile, the legislation enacting Johnson’s Brexit deal has been put on hold, pending an election, Jacob Rees-Mogg, who oversees the government’s legislative agenda in the House of Commons, said.
+Meanwhile, the legislation enacting Johnson’s Brexit deal has been put on hold, pending an election, according to Jacob Rees-Mogg, who oversees the government’s legislative agenda in the House of Commons.

 Behind the bickering, though, Johnson is closer to an election than he has ever been in his tumultuous 3-month premiership.